With New Jersey And Connecticut Moving To End Mask Mandates, Will New York Be Next? – Gadget Clock

 In New York, after almost two months of the temporary mask rules in place, the state mask mandate for businesses is set to expire on Feb.
 10, and the school mask mandate on the 21st.

-“We are improving hospitalizations and we’re getting better all across the state,” she said.
+“We are improving, hospitalizations are getting better all across the state,” she said.
 “That’s exactly the metric I’m looking at.”

 Back in New Jersey, there are only local rules — no statewide mandate — for masks in most indoor settings.
 But masks are still required in high-risk areas, like public transit and hospitals.